streamsets/streamsets-sdk-k8s-deployment-with-ingress/README.md

 ## StreamSets SDK Kubernetes Deployment Example with Ingress
-This project provides an example of how to use the [StreamSets Platform SDK](https://docs.streamsets.com/platform-sdk/latest/index.html) to programmatically deploy one or more [Data Collectors](https://streamsets.com/products/data-collector-engine/) (SDC) on Kubernetes with a Service and Ingress for each.
-This approach may be necessary if [Direct REST APIs](https://docs.streamsets.com/portal/platform-controlhub/controlhub/UserGuide/Engines/Communication.html#concept_dt2_hq3_34b) must be used rather than [WebSocket Tunneling](https://docs.streamsets.com/portal/platform-controlhub/controlhub/UserGuide/Engines/Communication.html#concept_hbg_fq3_34b).
+This project provides an example of how to use the [StreamSets Platform SDK](https://docs.streamsets.com/platform-sdk/latest/index.html) to programmatically deploy one or more [Data Collectors](https://streamsets.com/products/data-collector-engine/) (SDC) on Kubernetes with each Data Collector having either a Service and Ingress, or an externally reachable NodePort Service.
+This example may be useful if [Direct REST APIs](https://docs.streamsets.com/portal/platform-controlhub/controlhub/UserGuide/Engines/Communication.html#concept_dt2_hq3_34b) must be used rather than [WebSocket Tunneling](https://docs.streamsets.com/portal/platform-controlhub/controlhub/UserGuide/Engines/Communication.html#concept_hbg_fq3_34b).

 The project creates one or more [Kubernetes Deployments](https://docs.streamsets.com/portal/platform-controlhub/controlhub/UserGuide/Deployments/Kubernetes.html#concept_ec3_cqg_hvb) of SDC using [Advanced Mode](https://docs.streamsets.com/portal/platform-controlhub/controlhub/UserGuide/Deployments/Kubernetes.html#concept_mqh_hjk_bzb) configuration with HTTPS-based access to the deployed Data Collectors.

-The example below uses [ingress-nginx](https://kubernetes.github.io/ingress-nginx/) as an Ingress Controller on both Azure Kubernetes Service (AKS) and Amazon Elastic Kubernetes Service (EKS).
+The ingress examples below uses [ingress-nginx](https://kubernetes.github.io/ingress-nginx/) as an Ingress Controller on both Azure Kubernetes Service (AKS) and Amazon Elastic Kubernetes Service (EKS).

 ### Prerequisites